bluenviron/goroslib/README.md

 ### Use standard messages, services and actions

-This library already provides most of the standard messages, services and actions in the folder `pkg/msgs`:
+This library provides most of the standard messages, services and actions in the folder `pkg/msgs`:

 |package|documentation|repository|
 |-------|-------------|----------|